Chicken Korma is a traditional Indian dish of light, flavorful almond curry made with tomato paste, spices and cream. Buttery and delicious!

 Homemade Garam Masala

-- Serve: Do not leave Chicken Korma at room temperature longer than two hours.
+- Store: Do not leave Chicken Korma at room temperature longer than two hours.
+Once it’s cooled, store it in the fridge in an airtight container for up to 4 days.

 - Freeze: Chicken Korma can be frozen for up to 2 months.
 Thaw in the refrigerator and reheat gently in a saucepan on the stove.